microsoft/Data-and-Agent-Governance-and-Security-Accelerator/README.md

 Add or remove plan strings as needed; the `06-Enable-DefenderPlans.ps1` module iterates the array and skips any plan already turned on in the subscription.

 **Know Your Data capture (KYD):** run `./run.ps1 -Tags m365 -SpecPath ./spec.local.json` from a local PowerShell 7 session whenever you need to (re)enable Unified Audit, create the Secure interactions/KYD policy, or publish the DLP/label/retention settings baked into your spec.
-The script loads the Exchange Online Management module, prompts for MFA in your default browser, and creates the policy that stores prompts/responses in each user’s mailbox so the data inherits retention, eDiscovery, and Communication Compliance.
-See `docs/dspm-sales-narrative.md` (steps 2–3) and the Microsoft Learn article on [turning auditing on or off](https://learn.microsoft.com/en-us/purview/audit-log-enable-disable) for the exact operator walkthrough and objection handling.
+The script loads the Exchange Online Management module, prompts for MFA in your default browser, and creates the policy that stores prompts/responses in each user's mailbox so the data inherits retention, eDiscovery, and Communication Compliance.
+See [Why DSPM for AI?](./docs/WhyDSPM.md) (Steps 2–3) and the Microsoft Learn article on [turning auditing on or off](https://learn.microsoft.com/en-us/purview/audit-log-enable-disable) for the operator walkthrough.

 **Why the registration script matters:** `30-Foundry-RegisterResources.ps1` leverages the `aiFoundry` and `foundry.resources[]` sections in `spec.local.json`, validates each resource, and writes the metadata Purview’s DSPM blades use to associate Azure AI Foundry projects with your broader AI estate.
 Without that registration pass, Defender for Cloud may still discover the workspace, but Purview cannot correlate the DSPM recommendation state or surface “Secure interactions for enterprise AI apps” for that project, which is why rerunning the script keeps recommendations aligned with the rest of your environment.